tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 Note that the situation of both a local process and the Magic Folder client reading a file at the same time cannot cause any inconsistency.

-Fire Dragons: Distinguishing conflicts from overwrites
-''''''''''''''''''''''''''''''''''''''''''''''''''''''

-It is necessary to distinguish between overwrites, in which the remote side was aware of your most recent version and overwrote it with a new version, and conflicts, in which the remote side was unaware of your most recent version when it published its new version.
-Those two cases have to be handled differently — the latter needs to be raised to the user as an issue the user will have to resolve and the former must not bother the user.

-For example, suppose that Alice's Magic Folder client sees a change to ``foo`` in Bob's DMD.
-If the version it downloads from Bob's DMD is "based on" the version currently in Alice's local filesystem at the time Alice's client attempts to perform the write of the downloaded file, then it is an overwrite.
-Otherwise it is initially classified as a conflict.
-Note that, as explained in the `Earth Dragons`_ section, we may reclassify an overwrite as a conflict if an error occurs during the write procedure.

-.. _`Earth Dragons`: #earth-dragons-collisions-between-local-filesystem-operations-and-downloads

-when any client uploads a file, it includes Tahoe-side metadata giving the URI of the last remote version that it saved before the notification of the local write that caused the upload the metadata also includes the length of time between the last save and the notification; if this is very short, then we are uncertain about whether the writing app took into account the last save (and we can use that information to be conservative about treating changes as conflicts). so, when alice sees bob's change, it can compare the URI in the metadata for the downloaded file, with the URI that is alice's magic folder db.
-(if alice had that version but had not recorded the URI, we count that as a conflict.

-this is justified because bob could not have learnt an URI matching alice's version unless [alice created that version and had uploaded it] or [someone else created that version and alice had downloaded it])

-alice does this comparison only when it is about to write bob's change. if it is a conflict, then it just creates a new file for the conflicted copy (and doesn't update its own copy at the bare filename, nor does it change its magic folder db) filesystem notifications for filenames that match the conflicted pattern are ignored

-Water Dragons: Resolving conflict loops
-'''''''''''''''''''''''''''''''''''''''

-suppose that we've detected a remote write to file 'foo' that conflicts with a local write
-(alice is the local user that has detected the conflict, and bob is the user who did the remote write)

-alice's gateway creates a 'foo.conflict_by_bob_at_timestamp' file alice-the-human at some point notices the conflict and updates hir copy of 'foo' to take into account bob's writes

-but, there is no way to know whether that update actually took into account 'foo.conflict_by_bob_at_timestamp' or not alice could have failed to notice 'foo.conflict_by_bob_at_timestamp' at all, and just saved hir copy of 'foo' again so, when there is another remote write, how do we know whether it should be treated as a conflict or not? well, alice could delete or rename 'foo.conflict_by_bob_at_timestamp' in order to indicate that ze'd taken it into account. but I'm not sure about the usability properties of that the issue is whether, after 'foo.conflict_by_bob_at_timestamp' has been written, alice's magic folder db should be updated to indicate (for the purpose of conflict detection) that ze has seen bob's version of 'foo' so, I think that alice's magic folder db should *not* be updated to indicate ze has seen bob's version of 'foo'. in that case, when ze updates hir local copy of 'foo' (with no suffix), the metadata of the copy of 'foo' that hir client uploads will indicate only that it was based on the previous version of 'foo'. then when bob gets that copy, it will be treated as a conflict and called 'foo.conflict_by_alice_at_timestamp2' which I think is the desired behaviour oh, but then how do alice and bob exit the conflict loop? that's the usability issue I was worried about [...] if alice's client does update hir magic folder db, then bob will see hir update as an overwrite even though ze didn't necessarily take into account bob's changes which seems wrong :-(
-(bob's changes haven't been lost completely; they are still on alice's filesystem. but they have been overwritten in bob's filesystem!) so maybe we need alice to delete 'foo.conflict_by_bob_at_timestamp', and use that as the signal that ze has seen bob's changes and to break the conflict loop
-(or rename it; actually any change to that file is sufficient to indicate that alice has seen it)

 Aether Dragons: Handling deletion and renames